A proper price formula can help investors to plan big

 Bangladesh Petroleum Corporation is the only operator in the sector since the country's independence and it did not allow any private operators to come into the service.
 If there is no private participation, then there is no competition and we will not get the desired price.

-Azam J Chowdhury is the chairman of MJL Bangladesh and Chairperson of East Coast Group
+Azam J Chowdhury, Chairman of MJL Bangladesh and Chairperson of East Coast Group